MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Methodology

 \subsection{Overall Architecture}

 The overall architecture of MedFlowSeg is shown in Figure~\ref{framework}(a).
 At each time step $t$ of the flow matching trajectory, the intermediate state $x_t$ is fed into a UNet-style Flow Network, while the raw medical image $I$ is processed by a parallel standard UNet, termed the Condition Network.
-The two branches play different roles: the Flow Network models the time-dependent generation trajectory, whereas the Condition Network extracts purely spatial image priors without temporal conditioning.

 To bridge the two streams, we introduce two complementary conditioning mechanisms, namely a structural condition and a semantic condition.
 The structural condition is imposed at the shallow stage of the Flow Network through Dual-Branch Spatial Attention (DB-SA).
 DB-SA takes the final high-resolution decoder feature of the Condition Network as input, which is transformed and injected into the first encoder stage of the Flow Network.
-By decomposing this structural prior into complementary low-frequency and high-frequency components, DB-SA provides stable local guidance, including coarse anatomical layouts and fine boundary details.
+By decomposing this structural prior into low-frequency and high-frequency components, DB-SA provides stable local guidance, including coarse anatomical layouts and fine boundary details.

 The semantic condition is introduced at the bottleneck through Frequency-Aware Attention (FA-Attention).
 At this stage, deep condition features from the Condition Network are combined with the flow features to facilitate interaction between the clean semantic representations and the noisy intermediate state.
 By modeling their relationship in a shared representation space, FA-Attention enables effective information exchange between the two streams, thereby providing high-level semantic guidance for the generation process.